agustinBassi/agustinBassi/README.md

 ### 👤 &nbsp; About me

 I've been coding for more than 10 years.
-My first ones were dedicated to electronics and C language applications, and since 2018 working as a Python Backend engineer.
+My first ones were dedicated to electronics and C language applications, and since 2018 working as a Python Backend Engineer.
 Along the way I've worked in different roles and technologies, had my own startup, worked as a teacher, my own tech site.
-For sure coding in all of them.
-These combinations gave me a expertise to approach the work from different points of view applying high quality to the daily work.
+For sure programming in all of them.
+These combinations gave me expertise to approach the work from different points of view applying high quality to the daily work.

 ### 💻 &nbsp; My Website

 Having my website was one of my most wanted wishes.
 Starting to work as a teacher was the kickoff to begin writing articles about topics I am interested in and also creating projects that make the exposed theory a reality, serving both for teaching purposes as well as to any other interested people.
 So, after more than two years delivering materials in different flavours I achieved the goal to get my own tech platform oriented to Internet of Things, **Goto IoT.** The aim of the platform is to have a website to publish articles about techonologies, a Github Organization to create well documented and easy to use projects and a community where the members can interact each others.

 Due to decided to focus my efforts in Goto IoT, I've been moving most of my repos there.
-The projects I have here are don't fit within the Goto IoT or they don't follow the quality of Goto IoT projects.
-The plantorm target is for Spanish speakers.
+The projects I've here don't fit within the Goto IoT or they don't follow the quality of Goto IoT projects.
+The platorm is targeted for Spanish speakers.

 <h5 align="center">Follow Goto IoT</h5>
 <div align="center">